-with $y_k \in \mathbb{C}$ as the output signal, $\m{X}_k \in \mathbb{C}^{L \times M}$ as the input signal matrix, and $n_k \in \mathbb{C}$ as \ac{cv} noise at a time instance $k$.
+with $y_k \in \mathbb{C}$ as the output signal, $\m{X}_k \in \mathbb{C}^{L \times M}$ as the input signal matrix, and $n_k \in \mathbb{C}$ as complex-valued noise at a time instance $k$.
 The matrix $\m{X}_k$ depends on the values of the input signals, and its structure heavily depends on the application at hand.
 Likewise, the physical interpretation of the parameter vectors $\ve{h}$ and $\ve{g}$ is very application-dependent.
-As an example, the input--output relation of a \ac{cv} \ac{miso} system, as can be seen in \autoref{fig:MISO}, may be written in the form of \eqref{equ:bi}.
+As an introductory toy example, the input--output relation of the complex-valued \ac{miso} system in \autoref{fig:MISO} can be written in the form of \eqref{equ:bi}.
+This model is valid when each channel impulse response is a scaled copy of a common impulse response $\ve{h}$.
 With $M$ input signals $x_{m,k}$ in combination with $M$ linear channels $g_m \ve{h} \in \mathbb{C}^L$, for $m = 1, \dots ,M$, the input signal matrix is defined as

 where the $m$th column $\ve{x}_{m,k}$ consists of the past $L$ input samples of the input signal $x_{m,k}$.
 The scalar $g_m \in \mathbb{C}$ is the $m$th entry of $\ve{g} \in \mathbb{C}^M$, and it may represent an amplitude and phase difference among the $M$ different channels.